Customize a collection run using Newman command options

 --export-cookie-jar [path]The path to the file where Newman will output the final cookie jar file before completing a run.
 Uses tough-cookie to serialize the file.

 --global-var "[global-variable-name]=[global-variable-value]"Specifies global variables on the command line, in a key=value format.
-Multiple global variables can be added by using --global-var multiple times, for example, --global-var "foo=bar" --global-var "alpha=beta".
+Multiple global variables can be added by using --global-var multiple times, for example, --global-var "color=blue" --global-var "pet=cat".

---env-var "[environment-variable-name]=[environment-variable-value]"Allows you to set environment variables in a key=value format on the command line.
-You can add multiple environment variables using --env-var multiple times, for example: --env-var "foo=bar" --env-var "alpha=beta".
+--env-var "[environment-variable-name]=[environment-variable-value]"Specifies environment variables in a key=value format on the command line.
+You can add multiple environment variables using --env-var multiple times, for example: --env-var "color=blue" --env-var "pet=cat".

 Exit status

-You can use the --bail option to tell Newman to stop on a test case error with a status code of 1, which can then be picked up by a CI tool or build system.
+Use the --bail option to make Newman stop a run if it encounters a test case error with a status code of 1.
+This status code can then be used by your CI tool or build system.
+For example:

 Data file example

-To provide a different set of data, such as variables for each iteration, you can use the -d option to specify a JSON or CSV file.
+To use a different set of data or variables for each iteration in a collection run, use the -d option to specify a JSON or CSV file.

-For example, a data file such as the one shown below runs two iterations, with each iteration using a set of variables.
+The following example shows a JSON data file for a run with two iterations, with each iteration using different values for a set of variables.

 [{